docker-archive/mta_java_workshop/README.md

       - elasticsearch
 ```
 ### <a name="task5.1"></a>Task 5.1: Add Data
-It won’t replace running containers if their definition matches the service in the Docker Compose file.
-Since the worker service has been updated docker-compose up -d will run the containers for the Elasticsearch, Kibana and the message handler.
+Adding these services won’t replace running containers if their definition matches the service in the Docker Compose file.
+Since the worker service has been updated Docker EE will run the containers for the Elasticsearch, Kibana.
 It will leave the other containers running as is,letting me add new features without taking the application offline.

 To make the example more visually interesting, code to calculate the age of the person based on their birthday was added to to the worker microservice.
 To test it out, there is a small shell script that posts the user data to the service to populate the database.
 ```